Which of the following is NOT a stage in the decision-making process?

-- A.A) Identifying the problem✓ correct
+- D.Ignoring the problem✓ correct

 This topic examines the decision-making process and its relevance to effective management.